 Or, if you have fresh vegetables in your crisper drawer that need to be used up, go ahead and throw them in!
-I had some spinach that was going to go bad so I ended up using a combination of fresh and frozen – such an easy way to prevent food waste!
+I had some spinach that was going to go bad (since i didn’t use it all to make a batch of green healing soup) so I ended up using a combination of fresh and frozen – such an easy way to prevent food waste!

 And about those canned tomatoes – I’m a big believer in purchasing products from a good quality brand.
 Personally, I love Muir Glen Organic tomatoes, available on Amazon, and Cento San Marzano Organic tomatoes are a close second.
 You can find these on Amazon as well.

 If you don’t have diced or crushed tomatoes on hand, it’s okay to use whole ones.
 Just chop them up before adding them to your stockpot.